HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 #### Conclusion

 ImageSharp is very heavy on the memory.
+The other packages perform very nice indeed.

 ### File size

 ![File size](../assets/images/imageformat/filesize.svg "File size")

 Webp produces the smallest image file size possible.
-However, there are huge differences between the packages I need to investigate.
+However, there are huge differences between the packages.
+I read the System.Drawing GDI codec makes no effort to produce small files, and that certainly shows.
+It is possible to use other codecs, but this has an effect on quality as well.
 ImageSharp has the smallest filesize, followed by MagicScaler.
 The other packages are equals.

 The MagicScaler PNG is not a mistake.
 It really is that small.
 The System.Drawing produces big PNG files.
+Again, this shows the encoder settings can make a big difference.
+In this test the defaults are sed, but there is room for improvement.

 In the land of JPEG everything is about the same.
 SkiaSharp and System.Drawing produce small images.
 ImageSharp and MagicScaler a bit bigger.
 Magick.NET has the largest files.

 ## Quality

-ImageFlow did not produce usable output.
-Will investigate later.
+Quality is again a subjective matter.
+Let's look to some of the pictures produced and see the differences.

 ### Fireworks